-Upon successful completion of this course, students will be able to meet the following objectives:
+At the conclusion of the course students will be able to meet the following learning outcomes:

-Differentiate between intuition, common sense, scientific attitude and method.

-Understand correlation, experimentation and statistical reasoning.

-Identify neural communication, the brain, the nervous system and the endocrine system as it relates to behavior.
+- 5. Recognize neural communication, the brain, the nervous system and the endocrine system as it relates to behavior. - 6.
+Identify the life stages throughout the continuum from pre-natal development through adulthood. - 7.
+Apply motivational concepts, emotional expression and stress management. - 8.
+Summarize psychological disorders, anxiety disorders, mood disorders and related therapies

-Distinguish between behavioral genetics and environmental influences.

-Identify the life stages throughout the continuum from pre-natal development through adulthood.

-Identify the types of sensation, perceptions and states of consciousness

-Determine the forms of learning memory, improving memory and thinking.

-Apply motivational concepts, emotional expression and stress management.

-Understand historical perspectives and contemporary research on personality.

-Identify psychological disorders, anxiety disorders, mood disorders and related therapies

-Apply concepts of conflict resolution, peacemaking, assuaging diffusing aggression and assuaging prejudice.

-Identify ethical values, recognition of worth and dignity of human beings.

-WR-004 College Writing - 57 Clock Hrs / 3.80 Credit Hrs

-Theory = 57 hrs Lab= 0 hrs Clinical= 0 hrs
+WR-004 College Writing - 57 Clock Hrs / 3.80 Credit Hrs offered both hybrid or traditionally Theory = 57 hrs Lab= 0 hrs Clinical= 0 hrs

 This course offers students a thorough understanding of the writing process and structure for college essays, reports and summaries.
 It will help the student make logical connections in their writing while using appropriate formatting and the basic principles of APA style and MLA style.

-Upon successful completion of this course, students will be able to meet the following objectives:
+At the conclusion of the course students will be able to meet the following learning outcomes.

-Understand the writing process and structure using revision, proofreading and formatting

-Write descriptive, narrative and example essays

-Make logical connections using comparison, contrast, cause and effect and argumentative styles of writing Write a summary utilizing multiple sources of information, and cite sources
+- Understand the writing process and structure using revision, proofreading and formatting - Write descriptive, narrative and example essays - · Relate logical connections using comparison, contrast, cause and effect and argumentative styles of writing - Write a summary utilizing multiple sources of information, and cite sources

-BIO-005 Biology (Micro) - 57 Clock Hrs / 3.80 Credit Hrs

-Theory = 57 hrs Lab= 0 hrs Clinical= 0 hrs
+BIO-005 Biology (Micro) - 57 Clock Hrs / 3.80 Credit Hrs offered both hybrid or traditionally Theory = 57 hrs Lab= 0 hrs Clinical= 0 hrs